 You will likely receive IV sedation for this procedure.
 A nurse will typically start an IV in the pre-op area prior to the procedure.
-You are then accompanied into a sterile procedure suite, and asked to lie face down on the exam table.
+You are then accompanied into a sterile procedure suite, and asked to lie face down or on your side on the exam table.
 Using X-ray guidance, the doctor places a small needle on each facet joint, near the medial branch nerve.
 After the nerve is anesthetized with local anesthetic, an electrical current is used to create the ablation, or heat lesion.
-This nerve, once treated, will not be able to send as strong of a pain signal to the brain as it did before, giving you relief of your chronic upper back pain.
+This nerve, once treated, will not be able to send as strong of a pain signal to the brain as it did before, giving yuy relief of your chronic neck or back pain.

-Following the injection, you will be cared for in the recovery area for a brief amount of time and then discharged home.
+Following the injection, you will be cared for in the recovery area for a brief amount of time, and then discharged home.